alexandershaw4/SourceMesh/README.md

 Provide data along with it's sourcemodel coordinates (from, e.g. fieldtrip), or use the default AAL90.

-Essentially it fits the gifti surface (or template brain mesh) to the sourcemodel co-ordinates (or atlas source coords) and allows plotting of functional overlays, nodes, labels, networks (opt. with labels) and overlay-videos on this mesh.
+Essentially it fits the sourcemodel co-ordinates (or atlas source coords) to an MNI-space gifti surface (or template brain mesh) and allows plotting of functional overlays, nodes, labels, networks (opt. with labels) and overlay-videos on this mesh.

 It can also add atlas labels to non-atlas sourcemodel data using ICP to align the cloud points.
 Can export (after alignment / interpolation) both structural and functional gifti objects.

-After installing, run checks for all functions using: RunChecks_().
-If it runs through without error, everything should be working.
+It can also read and plot .node and .edge files.

 Includes some compiled cpp code as (linux) mex for speed up for Mac and Linux.
 If these cause problems, delete them.